eostitan/resource-usage-oracle/README.md

 2) `rm redis/dump.rdb`

 ### TODO
-- Error notification if there are problems submitting data
 - Add checks to ensure all data made it into immutable blocks?
 - Stress testing by using contract on EOS mainnet?